PINTO0309/PINTO_model_zoo/488_DEIMv2-Wholebody49/README.md

 A notable feature of this model is that it can estimate the shoulder, elbow, and knee joints using only the object detection architecture.
 That is, I did not use any Pose Estimation architecture, nor did I use human joint keypoint data for training data.
 Therefore, it is now possible to estimate most of a person's parts, attributes, and keypoints through one-shot inference using a purely traditional simple object detection architecture.
 By not forcibly combining multiple architectures, inference performance is maximized and training costs are minimized.

-~Since the segmentation mask was trained with a fairly small size of `80x80`, you shouldn't expect too much in terms of mask boundary accuracy.~ Furthermore, a bug in the training pipeline was discovered just before training was completed, resulting in the final generated weights being trained with insufficient precision tuning.
+A bug in the training pipeline was discovered just before training was completed, resulting in the final generated weights being trained with insufficient precision tuning.
 Consequently, the weights corresponding to the optimal mAP values ​​were not saved in the final .pth file.
 I experimentally trained variants `S` and `N`, but they did not achieve the expected accuracy, so I do not recommend them.

-**[2026.05.30] I have found that generating .onnx from .pth and performing inference with CUDA or TensorRT using FP16 significantly degrades the quality of the segmentation mask.
+**[2026.05.30 AM] I have found that generating .onnx from .pth and performing inference with CUDA or TensorRT using FP16 significantly degrades the quality of the segmentation mask.
 I will be making adjustments from various angles for a while, and may update the publicly released ONNX several times.**
+**[2026.05.30 PM] The bug in the post-processing of the ONNX-side inference process in the demo program has been fixed.
+There was no problem with the model itself.
+I had the timing of executing `sigmoid` incorrect.**

 The main aspects of the true potential of the object detection model that I verified with this model are as follows: